INDUSTRY NIGHT

 INDUSTRY NIGHT: MAKING PIZZA WITH AWARD-WINNING PIZZAIOLO

 Welcome to Industry Night, hosted by Nycci Nellis.
 This week, we feature Giulio Adriani, an accomplished pizzaiolo who has significantly influenced the pizza scene in Italy and the United States.
 As a Guinness World Record holder and founder of acclaimed restaurants in New York and DC, Giulio has introduced innovative techniques, including flash-fried Neapolitan pizza.In this episode, we explore Giulio's journey from his upbringing in Rome and training in his grandmother's kitchen to his emergence as a leading pizza expert.
 We discuss the essential elements that make a pizza exceptional, examine various styles such as New York, Detroit, and Neapolitan, and delve into the creative processes behind crafting memorable pizzas.
-Whether you prefer classic flavors or inventive toppings, this conversation offers valuable insights into the art and expertise of pizza making with Chef Giulio Adriani.Listen to the full episode here
+Whether you prefer classic flavors or inventive toppings, this conversation offers valuable insights into the art and expertise of pizza making with Chef Giulio Adriani.Listen to the full episode here and watch it here.

 INDUSTRY NIGHT